Visualize the process, not just the outcome

-Another example — instead of seeing yourself with a full roster of clients, how about seeing yourself sending thoughtful emails to your prospective clients and referral sources, and doing it from a feeling of connection, joy, and service?
+Another example — instead of seeing yourself with a full roster of clients, how about seeing yourself sending thoughtful emails to your prospective clients and referral sources, and doing it in a feeling of connection, joy, and service?

 Step 1.
-Visualize the process (the actions you’ll actually take toward your desired outcome.)
+Visualize the process

 Step 3.
-Visualize an improved process.
+Visualize the improved process

 Step 4.
-Practice the improved process.
+Practice the improved process

-Eventually you’ll get to an advanced state where you don’t even need to set aside time to visualize anymore.
+Eventually you’ll get to an advance state where you don’t even need to set aside time to visualize anymore.
 You’ll find yourself being able to easily imagine what outcome you want, and then take actions from a practiced state of joyful productivity.

 by the author.